Attorneys work toward plea deal in Boise priest's child porn case

 Ada County Deputy Prosecutor Kassandra Slaven said she received a large binder of evidence on Thursday.

 A trial date that was originally set for Aug.
 6 was rescheduled for Oct.
-15 at the Ada County Courthouse; a pre-trial conference was set for 11 a.m.
+15 at the Ada County Courthouse.
+A pretrial conference was set for 11 a.m.
 Sept.
-28. The trial is expected to take four full days.
+28. The trial, if it happens, is expected to take four full days.

 Comments